tango-controls/rfc/5/README.md

   * DevVarStringArray

 A conforming Tango implementation SHALL provide a way to retrieve a persisted Property Value and to convert it to the above types.

-Device Properties and Class Properties MAY have a _Default Value_ which can be used if the Property Value has not been persisted.

-A Tango Device Property MAY be defined as _Mandatory in Database_.
-This metadata can be used when the device server programmer requires this Property to be persisted.
-A Device Property defined as _Mandatory in Database_ SHALL not have a Default Value.

 It is RECOMMENDED to support _Not a Number (NaN)_ as well as _-infinity (-inf)_ and _+infinity (+inf)_ DevFloat and DevDouble values.